See here for information on recent travel restrictions and National Interest Exceptions for F-1 students

 Information Specific to International Students and Scholars

 Departing the US: Anyone who wishes to depart the United States is always free to do so.
-Through Spring 2021, GMU will operate on a hybrid model of face-to-face and online instruction.
+Through Fall 2021, GMU will operate on a hybrid model of face-to-face and online instruction.
 This means that as long as you have reliable internet access, you can complete your coursework from anywhere in the world.
 To keep your SEVIS record active, make sure that you are enrolled full-time and meet the academic requirements of your program.

 Entering/Re-entering the US: ***NEW**** REQUIRED COVID TESTING FOR TRAVELERS TO THE U.S.